google/ads-api-report-fetcher/README.md

 ### Options
 The required positional arguments are a list of files or a text that contain Ads queries (GAQL).
 On *nix OSes you can use a glob pattern, e.g. `./ads-queries/**/*.sql`.
-A file path can be not only a local path but also a GCS file.
+A file path can be not only a local path but also a GCS file (gs://).

 > If you run the tool on a *nix OS then your shell (like zsh/bash) probably
 > supports file names expansion (see [bash](https://www.gnu.org/software/bash/manual/html_node/Filename-Expansion.html),
 > [zsh](https://zsh.sourceforge.io/Doc/Release/Expansion.html), 14.8 Filename Generation).
 > And so it does expansion of glob pattern (file mask) into a list of files.

-> Currently the tool doesn't support wildcards for file names (doesn't do expansion) - it's important to understand if you run it in an environment that doesn't support expansion.
+Currently only the NodeJS version supports wildcards natively (without glob expansion by the OS).
+* `gaarf ads-queries/*.sql` - using OS wildcards expansion
+* `gaarf "ads-queries/*.sql"` - using native wildcards (i.e. passing wildcard into the tool)

 Options:
 * `ads-config` - a path to yaml file with config for Google Ads,